chaoss/augur/docs/source/quick-start.rst

 	sudo apt install build-essential

-- Create a PostgreSQL database for Augur to use
+Create a PostgreSQL database for Augur to use

 .. code-block:: bash

-    $ sudo su -
-    $ su - postgres
+    $ sudo su - postgres
     $ psql

 Then, once you've connected to your PostgreSQL instance\: